 The Zuckerman Postdoctoral Scholars Program attracts the highest-achieving researchers from premier universities in the United States and Canada to do postdoctoral research in Israel.
-Six postdoctoral scholars are entering the STEM Leadership Program in 2016.
+Six postdoctoral scholars entered the STEM Leadership Program in 2016.
 Here are their profiles.

 At Brandeis, where he received his doctorate, he took part in a teacher training program for graduate students that included an apprenticeship program followed by teaching his own sections.

 Dr. Cordes also used his pedagogical skills in several volunteer settings, including the Posse Foundation, started by a Brandeis graduate, which focuses on students with strong academic potential who might be overlooked by the traditional college-admissions process.
 In this context, Dr. Cordes taught a group of students from New York City who were accepted to Brandeis as a group to support each other.